"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 - Are they going to spell check all their work before sending it out?

-- Are they going to send you a draft to review earlier in a process?
+- Are they going to send you a draft to review earlier in the process?
 When exactly?

 - Will they be apologizing to a colleague in writing for an incident?